-- Lines purchased from POS or distributor will not be eligible to enter the draw For more info, call 711-111-211 or visit www.sabafon.com
+For more info, call 711-111-211 or visit www.sabafon.com Around the Nation

 Dinosaur tracks and fossils could turn Arhab into a protected area

 tail bones, as well as the three toed

 footprints, indicate that they belonged to vegan dinosaurs, we still cannot

 define these dinosaurs," said Abdullah Abdulftuh, Director General of the

 Biodiversity and Protected Areas En-

 He confirmed that the discovery is

 "Before this the scientific field team

 were finding dinosaur footprints, but

 this time it has unearthed bones," he

 Professor Mohammed Al-Haifi,

 head of the scientific team that is in

 charge of tracking the dinosaur footprints in the area, confirmed that the

 fish fossils are no less important than

-"This discovery is important as it

 opens the door

 to detect and

 study the food

 chain, the history of biodiversity and the

 nature of the

 region in those

 ancient times,"

-He noted

-that the features of some

-of the discovered fossils are

-clear to the extent that some

-parts retain the

 he said.

+science

+for

-science vironmental Protection Agency.
+vironmental Protection Agency.